lucianoperezt/BrastlewarkGame/README.md

 # BrastlewarkGame
 This app is developed for iphone devices.</br>
-It is an app that shows a list of inhabitants with theirs info details.
+It is an app that shows a list of inhabitants with theirs info details.</br>

+JSON:
+<a href="https://raw.githubusercontent.com/rrafols/mobile_test/master/data.json">link to get the data</a>

 ## Requirements
  ` Xcode 9.2+ `</br>